SevenShepherd/SevenShepherd.github.io/_posts/2022-09-10-the-best-bible.markdown

 > “Brothers <span style="font-weight:Bold;color:Red;">and sisters</span>, it was necessary that the Scripture be fulfilled, which the Holy Spirit foretold by the lips of David [king of Israel] about Judas [Iscariot], who acted as guide to those who arrested Jesus. &mdash; Acts 1:16 AMP (Amplified Bible)

+NET Translator Notes:

+> a.
+Acts 1:16 tn Grk “Men brothers.”
+In light of the compound phrase ἄνδρες ἀδελφοί (andres adelphoi, “Men brothers”) **Peter’s words are best understood as directly addressed to the males present**, possibly referring specifically to the twelve (really ten at this point—eleven minus the speaker, Peter) mentioned by name in v.
+13.

 # The following versions will be eliminated for perverting God's word:

 1. Amplified Bible (AMP) © 2015